Our grading system explained

 - Expedition Grade

-One of the most accessible part of these mountains is The Bucegi Massif, where our Carpathian Mountains & Transylvania Trek spends the majority of its time.
-This range has well maintained and marked paths complimented by a fantastic selection of accommodation.
-Despite its popularity, it doesn’t take long to find solitude among the mountains.
-Typical scenery is extremely diverse, from anything to soaring wild peaks, dense forest or alpine meadows carpeted with flowers.
+One of the most accessible part of the Carpathian Mountains is The Bucegi Massif, where our Carpathian Mountains & Transylvania Trek spends the majority of its time.
+This range has well maintained, marked paths complimented by a good selection of accommodation.
+It doesn’t take long to find solitude among the mountains; typical scenery is diverse, with soaring wild peaks, dense forest and alpine meadows carpeted with flowers.

 After exploring the Bucegi Massif, the journey continues into The Fagaras Chain, which is the highest range among Romania’s Carpathian Mountains, with its highest peak, Moldoveanu Peak, reaching 2544m.
 The Fagaras chain is perfect for ridgetop walking with an impressive 75km ridge running east to west, dotted with many lakes, including Balea, visited on our trip.